Ellie Gonsalves Flaunts Her Curves In A Skimpy Red Swimsuit

 “You are such a beautiful woman!” another commented.

 Ellie has been thrilling her followers with plenty of sizzling updates, including one from just a few days ago in which she relaxed in a white robe and towel, as The Inquisitr reported.
-Ellie had a beverage in her hand and paired the sexy snap with a caption, asking her followers “anyone else just trying to live their best life??”
+Ellie had a beverage in her hand and paired the sexy snap with a caption, asking her followers, “anyone else just trying to live their best life??”